-- 6.81 During military negotiations all factions act simultaneously.
-They have a total of 10 minutes to make any arrangements they wish that do not contradict a written rule or move piece in a way not explicitly allowed by the rules. - 6.82 Several "arrangements" are envisioned by the rules as a result of talks as follows.
-Others are possible. - 6.821 Military cooperation: A regional power faction can sync its movement and combat with one global power faction by agreeing to military cooperation during a military turn's negotiations phase.
+6.81 During military negotiations all nations act simultaneously.
+They have a total of 10 minutes to make any arrangements they wish that do not contradict a written rule or move piece in a way not explicitly allowed by the rules.

+6.82 Several "arrangements" are envisioned by the rules as a result of talks as follows.
+Others are possible.

+6.821 Military cooperation: A regional power can sync its movement and combat with one global power by agreeing to military cooperation during a military turn's negotiations phase.
 This is only possible if the pair participated in "joint military exercises" during card play.
-A regional power faction can have military cooperation with only ONE global power faction. - 6.822 Cease Fire: If China and Indo-Am agree, then skip the Air and Sea Combat phase and Ground Combat phase next turn.
+A regional power can have military cooperation with only ONE global power.

+6.822 Cease Fire: If the PRC and USA agree, then skip the Air and Sea Combat phase and Ground Combat phase next turn.